Lumberscout/Documents/whitepaper.md

 **Market Size**

 FPs account for 5% of Gross World Product or 4 trillion USD in 2016.
 If you spent one USD per second, it would take you approximately 126,836 years to reach 4 trillion.
 According to U.N. statistics, 33% of the world population currently depends on FPs for sustenance.
-Despite the importance of FPs to the global economy, novelties continue to distract the public imagination.
+Despite the importance of FPs in the global economy, novelties continue to distract the public imagination.
 The fact remains: practical implementations of distributed ledgers can revolutionise commodity-based industries.
 Lumberscout will redefine the FPs sector.